apache/james-project/src/adr/0042-applicative-read-repairs.md

 ## Alternatives

+Cassandra provides some alternative by itself:

+ - Secondary indexes avoids the deormalization in the first place.
+However they are not efficient in a distributed environment as each nodes needs to be queried, which limits ability to scale.
+ - Materialized view enables Cassandra to maintain a projection on the behalf of the application, come with an expensive write cost, requiring synchronisation, don't fit for complex denormalization (like the message one: the primary key of the originating table needs to appear in the materialized view primary key).

 We already propose several tasks to solve denormalization inconsistencies.
 "Applicative read repairs" should be seen as a complement to it.